roonie007/axiod/README.md

   // Example: `response.headers['content-type']`
   headers: {},

-  // `config` is the config that was provided to `axios` for the request
+  // `config` is the config that was provided to `axiod` for the request
   config: {}
 }
 ```